Sherri Saum

 Sherri Michelle Saum (born October 1, 1974) is an American actress.
-Saum is best known for her co-lead role as Lena Adams Foster in the Freeform drama series The Fosters (2013–2018) as well as a subsequent guest star role in its spinoff Good Trouble (2019–present).
+Saum is best known for her co-lead role as Lena Adams Foster in the Freeform drama series The Fosters (2013–2018) as well as a subsequent guest star role in its spinoff Good Trouble (2019–2024).
 She is also known for her television roles in Beggars and Choosers, Rescue Me, In Treatment and Locke & Key, as well as for her roles in the daytime soap operas Sunset Beach and One Life to Live.

 Early life

 Saum was born in Dayton, Ohio, to a German mother and an African-American father.
 She got her start at a Model Search America convention near her home in Kettering, Ohio.
 She was discovered during high school, modeling mostly during summer breaks until she moved to New York to work full-time with the NY modeling agency Images Management.
 Saum attended Ohio State University in Columbus, and New York University in New York.